tmeechh/Tmeech.-backend/README.md

 I created this project Using MERN and javascript.
-All data from the Tmeech food delivery app is stored in MongoDB.
+All data from the Tmeech food delivery app is stored in MongoDB and stripe